 Cala Varques is one of the loveliest beaches on Mallorca’s east coast with an unspoiled white-sand beach and deep turquoise sea.
+This secluded beach is surrounded by towering cliffs and crystal clear waters, making it the perfect destination for those seeking a peaceful and serene getaway.

 The beach is nearly 100m long and is classed as being a wild beach, which means there are no services or facilities.
 With a 100% natural cove including caves, Cala Varques is picture-postcard-perfect and due to its relative remoteness, it is not swamped by too many tourists.